Let His Memory Go 1: No Tears Allowed

 A faint smile quirked the corner.

 Mikáryo rolled her eyes.
-“Fine, I want to look but I can’t use any horse to peek.”
+“Fine, I want to look but I can’t use any horse nearby to peek like you.”

 “Don’t worry, Káryo.
 I’ll tell you when he stops wailing.”
 He used the familiar and her preferred form of address.
 Outside of the endless scraping and bowing of the cities, she never saw a reason to use her full name.